virtualcampfire/PHP-Webblog/README.md

 5. Access www.your-domain.com/migration.php in your web browser.

-6. Once the migration is complete, delete the migration.php file from the web server.
+6. Once the migration is complete, the migration.php file deletes itself from from the web server.

 7. Go to www.your-domain.com/login.php in your web browser and log in with the default username and password.
 Then, change the login credentials under the "Settings" section.